iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 ### Additional steps for Python bindings

-When writing a Python-based program that you wan to profile, you may need to insert IREE runtime calls to periodically flush the profile data:
+When writing a Python-based program that you want to profile you may need to insert IREE runtime calls to periodically flush the profile data:

 ```python